btrzupek/dibs-docs/source/includes/_docs.md

 # Getting Started
 To use Dibs, head on over to the [registration page](https://www.grabdibs.com/register) and create an account if you have not already.
 Additionally, you can also [download the Dibs mobile app](https://itunes.apple.com/us/app/dibs-buy-sell-unique-vintage-second-hand/id779556743) from the App Store for the premier Dibs experience.

-Once you have an account on Dibs you will be able to follow along with everything described here.
+Once you have an account on Dibs you will be able to follow along with everything described here in this User Guide.

 Thanks for your interest in Dibs.